 Visitors Visa – In order to buy time, anyone who has been laid off may consider applying for a business visitor’s visa.
 If approved, a B-1 or B-2 visa provides former H-1B and L-1 visa holders with six months of lawful status to identify a solution and find a new job.
 Note that unlike the L-1 and H-1B visas, a B-1 or B-2 visa does not permit you to work.
 Part of the requirements for receiving a B-1/B-2 visa is demonstrating that you have the finances to support yourself.

 Employer Payroll – Additionally, in some cases H-1B and L-1 visa holders may be able to arrange to remain on their employer’s payroll to retain their lawful status.
 Under these circumstances, employers may seek to provide a financial grace period that allows former employees to retain their visa status until they find new jobs.
 While rare, such arrangements allow employees to continue to maintain their status as long as they are on the payroll and receive a salary.

 H-1B Visa – In some cases, an H-1B visa may be appropriate if you once held a L-1 visa.
 Changing visa status to an H-1B through a new employer can be very difficult.
 H-1B visas are subject to maximum annual caps of only 65,000 petitions.
 If you have not held an H-1B visa within the last six years, you will be subject to the annual cap, which means it is possible that there may not be any petitions left at the time you apply.
 If this is the case, then it is difficult to go from an L-1 to an H-1B visa status.

 Ask Ellis connects you with experienced immigration attorneys that have already been vetted.
-If you have an immigration dilemma, talk to an immigration lawyer today!
+If you are considering a B2 visa or unsure about next steps, talk to an immigration lawyer today.